 8. Speak with a counselor or therapist

-They help people deal with negative thinking, stress, depression, anxiety, major life changes, and more.
+They help people deal with negative thinking, stress, depression, anxiety, significant life changes, and more.

-A therapist can guide you toward effective ways to reduce compassion fatigue and manage the tough emotions that come with being a caregiver.
+A therapist can guide you toward practical ways to reduce compassion fatigue and manage the challenging emotions that often accompany caregiving.

 Recommended for you: